-When installed correctly the tether is measured to be long enough to allow a rider to stand up on the footpegs in order to mount or dismount without putting too much strain on the tether and activating the airbag system.
+When installed correctly the tether provides enough slack to allow a rider to stand up on the foot pegs in order to mount or dismount without putting too much strain on the tether and activating the airbag system.
 The ball style end on the tether allows freedom of rider movement in any direction while the tether is attached.

-It takes about 60 to 66 lbs of force on the tether to trigger the valve and send gas into the airbag tube, so it’s not easy to accidentally deploy.
-If a rider dismounts with the tether still attached it will simply remind them with a tug to uncouple, or in the case of a very light bike like a scooter possibly pull it over!
+It takes about 60 to 66 lbs of force on the tether to trigger the air valve and send gas into the airbag tube, so it’s not easy to accidentally deploy.
+If a rider dismounts with the tether still attached it will simply remind them with a tug to uncouple, or in the case of a very light bike possibly pull it off the kickstand.

 When a rider does fall off the bike the release valve activates and the air bag fills completely in a claimed 0.25 seconds.
 This should mean the bag will be completely inflated before the rider hits the ground.
-In a case where it doesn’t fill completely, Hit-Air claims even partially inflated the system will protect the rider very well.
+In a case where it doesn’t fill completely first, Hit-Air claims even partially inflated the system will protect the rider well.